NREL/REopt.jl/docs/src/mpc/inputs.md

 - Generator
 - ElectricUtility
 - Settings
+- FlexibleHVAC

-The simplest scenario does not have any dispatch optimization and is essentially a cost "calculator:
+The simplest scenario does not have any dispatch optimization and is essentially a cost calculator:
 ```javascript
 {
     "ElectricLoad": {